 10. Cut Chemical Exposure

 We live in a big chemical soup.
 This means we are exposed to chemicals daily through food, outgassing from furniture and paint or are absorption from cosmetics on our skin.
 Many of these chemicals act like xenoestrogens in the body, which means your body treats them like estrogen.
 This can tip you over into estrogen dominance or add to an existing ED problem.

 For Breast Protection:

 - Clean with kitchen ingredients: Women who report the highest use of cleaning products to control issues like mold and air freshness may have an increased risk of breast cancer.
 Instead, use ingredients like lemon, oil of cloves and vinegar when cleaning your home.
-I offer DIY All-Purpose recipes in the free detox workshop called “7 Toxins That Sabotage Your Hormones”.
+I offer DIY recipes in the detox workshop here.

-- Throw away the insecticide and use a fly swat instead; women with greater pesticide levels in their body have been shown to be at greater risk of breast cancer.
+- Throw away the insecticide and use a fly swatter instead; women with greater pesticide levels in their body have been shown to be at greater risk of breast cancer.

 - Use low chemical cosmetics: I talk more about how chemicals in make-up can cause hormones imbalance (and even earlier menopause) here.